peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-When querying the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC record sets are equal across all received responses.
+When querying the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC rdata sets are equal across all received responses.

-When retrieving data record sets (e.g. NS), the Parental Agent MUST ascertain that all queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the record sets are all equal (including all empty).
+Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all nameservers from which CSYNC responses were received, and ensure that all return responses with equal rdata sets (including all empty).

 # IANA Considerations